IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 This app is by default uses OAuth2 tokens, if your have OAuth1 app and would like to run this app, please go to [settings.py](mysite/settings.py) and change `oauth_flag` to 1, enter follow steps for app 1 i.e. OAuth1 implementation to run it and get access tokens and realm id.

-Then follow the steps given above [Getting Started](#getting-started) to launch the app and go to url `http://localhost:8000/invoice`
+Then follow the steps given above to launch the app and go to url `http://localhost:8000/invoice`

 ### Invoice CRUD Using Dictionary
 This app shows how to create, read, update, delete and query Invoice using dictionary.

 #### Configure this app
-For OAuth1 and OAuth2 token configuration see the configuration steps for [Invoice CRUD Using Object](#invoice-crud-using-object).
+For OAuth1 and OAuth2 token configuration see the steps given in Invoice CRUD Using Object.

-Then follow the steps given above [Getting Started](#getting-started) to launch the app and go to url `http://localhost:8000/invoiceUsingDict`
+Then follow the steps given above to launch the app and go to url `http://localhost:8000/invoiceUsingDict`

 ### Webhooks
 This app shows how to receive webhooks for authorized sandbox company for subscribed entities.

 #### Configure this app
 1. Install ngrok and launch ngrok with command `ngrok http 8000`
-2. Copy the https url you get from the server after it launches and paste in app's Webhooks tab in field `Endpoint URL`, select entities and click Save.
+2. Copy the https url you get from the ngrok server after it launches and paste in app's Webhooks tab in field `Endpoint URL`, select entities and click Save.
 3. Copy the webhooks verifier in [settings.py](mysite/settings.py)
 Note: For now `webhooks_subscribed_entities` are saved for Customer and Term.
-They will need to be updated for other entities subscribed.
+It will need to be updated for other subscribed entities.

 After the subscribed entities are edited, you should see the post from Intuit's servers on the terminal.